JixingGE/GGCHEMPY/README.md

 (CAS) through a Postdoctoral Fellowship administered by the CAS South America Center for Astronomy (CASSACA) in Santiago, Chile.

-JG thanks Dr. Jinhua He and Dr. Tie Liu for their constructive suggestions which significantly improved this paper
+Jixing  thanks Dr. Jinhua He and Dr. Tie Liu for their constructive suggestions on improving the code and the paper

 # Links:
 [KIDA database](http://kida.astrophy.u-bordeaux.fr/)